pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 _Note: Installation may take up to 3-4 minutes_
 3. Use a browser and access Node-RED on http://device-IP-address:1880

+## Troubleshooting installation problems
+* Is the exec-flag set and was the SD Card re-mounted or the device restarted afterwards?
+* Is the Axis device behind a proxy and the proxy-values not set?
+* Is the Axis device located on a protected network with no Internet Access?
+* Does the Axis device have a valid Default Eouter set?
+(Typically set by DHCP)
+* Does the Axis device have a valid DNS Server?
+(Typically set by DHCP)

 ## Updating Node-RED
 You will typicall not need to upgrade the Node-RED Installer ACAP when new versions are published.
 To update to a new version of Node-RED: